wp-plugins/better-wp-security/readme.txt

 * define('FORCE_SSL_ADMIN', true);

 = Where can I get help if something goes wrong? =
+* Official support for this plugin is available for <a href="http://ithemes.com/security/" target="_blank">iThemes Security Pro</a> customers.
+Our team of experts is ready to help.

-* Free support is available by reading the <a href="http://ithemes.com/security/" target="_blank">plugin documentation</a> or may be available with the help of the community in the <a href="http://wordpress.org/support/plugin/better-wp-security" target="_blank">WordPress.org support forums</a> (this is community provided support as iThemes does not monitor the WordPress.org support forums).
-If you need more formal support you can <a href="http://fooplugins.com/plugins/better-wp-security/" target="_blank">purchase a premium support ticket</a> on a per-incident basis.
+Free support may be available with the help of the community in the <a href="http://wordpress.org/support/plugin/ithemes-security" target="_blank">WordPress.org support forums</a> (Note: this is community-provided support. iThemes does not monitor the WordPress.org support forums).

 == Screenshots ==

+1. After activation, iThemes Security guides you through important first steps
+2. One-click secure button enables most security features
-1. Instantly scan your site and see where you can improve your security.
+3. Instantly scan your site and see where you can improve your security with high, medium and low priority items
-2. One-click access to most features can make securing your site easy
-3. Simple informative options panels show you what you need to know about each and every option
+4. Simple, informative settings options show you what you need to know about each setting
-4. If you do get stuck help is never more than a few clicks away.
+5. Easy-to-navigate Security dashboard

 == Changelog ==

+= 4.0.0 =

+Better WP Security is now iThemes Security.

+This release is a complete rewrite from the ground up.
+Special thanks to Cory Miller of iThemes.com and Chris Wiegman for realizing the vision for this plugin and how far we can go with it together.

+* New Security Features
+	* jQuery Scanner looks for vulnerable versions of jQuery in your theme and gives you the option to replace it with the current version of jQuery from WordPress core.
+	* Remove author archives for users without any posts.
+This helps prevent bots from finding users on your site.
+	* Force a unique nicename.
+This forces the user to choose a Nickname that is different from the login name which will be used for the author slug and other appropriate areas.
+	* Disable PHP execution in uploads.

+* Improvements
+	* New UI with streamlined options and other settings
+	* Hide features not in use
+	* Smart feature selection for easier use
+	* Central logs location
+	* Ability to better customize notification and backup emails by sending to one or more addresses
+	* Ability to save files anywhere on the host
+	* Uses file-system locking for all critical operations
+	* Global settings require setting options only once
+	* Full BackupBuddy integration
+	* Voluntary tracking of when options are turned on or off via Google Analytics
+	* Hide backend no longer uses keys
+	* Whitelist IPs for all lockouts
+	* File change detection can run in batches for better resource usage
+	* Backups can ignore unneeded table data such as logs
+	* File change detection can ignore specified file types completely
+	* All saved files now go to uploads
+	* Ban users now has its own whitelist
+	* Away mode and nearly all other features tweaked for speed and reliability
+	* Module feature includes to accommodate future features as well as possibility of 3rd party features
+	* No more insufficient permissions errors on settings tabs

 = 3.6.6 =
 * Added notice about upgrade